-All units must have at least two registered adult leaders in camp at all times.
+All units must have at least two registered 21-year-old adult leaders in camp at all times.
 Leaders are expected to set the example for what is expected from all Scouts.
 If we ourselves cannot live by the Scout Oath and Law, how can the youth be expected to learn our basic core beliefs?